-As we approach the new year, it’s a great time to review your key revenue management data and analyze how you’re faring on key metrics, and the top opportunities for improvement in 2022.
+As we progress through another year, it’s a great time to review your key revenue management data and analyze how you’re faring on key metrics, and the top opportunities for improvement this year and beyond.
 Today, we’re looking at three key metrics: lag trends, E&M, and insurance denials.

 Lag Time (date of service to date of encounter export) is a great indicator of how efficient your revenue management and reconciliation process is (in our platform, Charge Pro, the lag time metric would help you identify how efficient your workflows are and which can be improved).
 A great benchmark to strive for is under three days – our highest performing customers get their charges submitted and exported out of medaptus’ Charge Pro within three days of the patient’s date of service.

 An example of a medaptus customer’s average lag trending downward year over year.

 If your organization’s lag time is above three days, it indicates that there may be a bottleneck delaying the revenue cycle process.
 That’s when you need to “peel back the onion” to dive into specific specialties and even down to the provider and coder level.
 Once the most impactful opportunity areas are identified, we recommend job shadowing/workflow review sessions with our subject matter experts to pinpoint the exact cause of high lag times and allow the team to implement new processes, re-train, etc. to help reduce lag time.